dstnbrkr/VCRURLConnection/README.md

 request = [NSURLRequest requestWithURL:url];
 [NSURLConnection connectionWithRequest:request delegate:self];

-// This request has already been recorded on cassette.json so
+// The cassette has a recorded response for this request, so
+// no network request will be made.
+Instead NSURLConnectionDelegate methods
-// NSURLConnectionDelegate methods are called with the recorded response
+// will be called with the previously recorded response.

 url = [NSURL URLWithString:@"http://iana.org"]
 request = [NSURLRequest requestWithURL:url];
 [NSURLConnection connectionWithRequest:request delegate:self];

-// This request has not been recorded so NSURLConnectionDelegate
+// The cassette does not have a recorded for this request, so a real
+// network request will be made.
+NSURLConnectionDelegate methods will
-// methods are called with real network response (and response is recorded)
+// be called with the real response (and VCRURLConnection will record
+// the request/response pair).
 ```

 ## How to get started